pycontribs/django-alexa/README.rst

 Outstanding improvements in order of importance

-* ASKOutputSpeechSerializer needs choice validation to validate that text or ssml is given
+- ASKOutputSpeechSerializer needs choice validation to validate that text or ssml is given
-* Add support for session variables
+- Add support for session variables
-* Needs Tests for ALL THE THINGS
+- Needs Tests for ALL THE THINGS
-* Needs management command to output custom slot definitions
+- Needs management command to output custom slot definitions
-* Investigate validation support for amazon slot types - add if needed
+- Investigate validation support for amazon slot types and add if needed:
-    * AMAZON.FOUR_DIGIT_NUMBER
+    - AMAZON.FOUR_DIGIT_NUMBER
-    * AMAZON.US_CITY
+    - AMAZON.US_CITY
-    * AMAZON.US_FIRST_NAME
+    - AMAZON.US_FIRST_NAME
-    * AMAZON.US_STATE
+    - AMAZON.US_STATE
-* Allow multiple alexa skills to be served from one django project
+- Allow multiple alexa skills to be served from one django project